 Use of Preprint Servers and Repositories

-Repositories – AGU allows to be placed in an institutional repository 6 months after publication and allows submitted articles to be accessible on the author’s personal website.
+Repositories – AGU allows the final published article to be placed in an institutional repository 6 months after publication and allows submitted articles to be accessible on the author’s personal website.
 AGU also supports governmental and institutional repositories and access is available to AGU content through CHORUS, usually 12 months after publication.

 Questions?
 Please see our Prior Publication and Posting Primer.